Markets

 Leadership Transition and Strategic Moves

-Concurrently, Standard Chartered revealed a strategic partnership with cryptocurrency liquidity provider B2C2, aiming to enhance institutional access to digital assets by integrating B2C2's trading infrastructure with the bank's settlement systems.
-This follows the London Stock Exchange Group's announcement of a new on-chain settlement service, which counts Standard Chartered among its key financial backers.
+Concurrently, Standard Chartered is advancing its digital assets strategy.
+The institution revealed a strategic partnership with cryptocurrency liquidity provider B2C2.
+The collaboration aims to enhance institutional access to digital markets by integrating B2C2's spot and options liquidity into the bank's existing settlement and banking infrastructure.
+Luke Boland, the bank's Asia fintech lead, described the goal as creating a "regulated, scalable market linkage."
+This move aligns with a broader industry trend, underscored by the London Stock Exchange Group's recent announcement of an on-chain settlement service for institutional investors, which lists Standard Chartered as a key supporting financial entity.

 Related Articles